 He was confident in God’s ability and faithfulness to bring the work to completion: “Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus” (Philippians 1:6).

-Our role is to sow seeds … and trust.
+Our role is to sow seeds … and to trust.

-My prayer for this week – Father, what spiritual seeds am I planting?
+My prayer for this week—Father, what spiritual seeds am I planting?
 At home?
 At work?
 Among my friends?
-Will you reassure me you are at work in and through the seeds I’m planting, even when I don’t see results?
+Please reassure me that you are at work in and through the seeds I’m planting, even when I don’t see results.
 May I be faithful in sowing—as you are faithful in harvest!